workderpidly/gpt-ui/README.md

 --[[
-  Optimized GPT UI Script with Backup Teleport Reactivation, Adjusted Layout, Persistent Forced Mouse Unlock/Zoom, and Persistence.
+  Optimized GPT UI Script with Backup Teleport Reactivation, Adjusted Layout, Persistent Forced Mouse Unlock/Zoom, and an Animation Loader (on Page 4) that attaches a click detector to a humanoid's root part when "Copy Animation" is toggled on.

   Features:
     • Tracker GUIs (spawned by entering a part name)